-Participants can benefit from more than one placement opportunity in their journey towards work, however each participant can only be counted as one output.
+Young people can benefit from more than one placement opportunity, in their journey towards work, however each young person can only be counted as one output.

 4. Eligible participants

 Residents in the North East area will be eligible for support under this priority if they are: